bitburner-official/bitburner-src/src/Tutorial/ui/doc/basicgameplay/terminal.md

     $ run foo.js; tail foo.js

-This does _not_ wait for commands with a delay to finish executing, so it generally doesn't work with things like :code:`hack`, :code:`wget`, etc.
+This does `not` wait for commands with a delay to finish executing, so it generally doesn't work with things like `hack`, `wget`, etc.